cooperspencer/gickup/README.md

 - Gogs
 - Local

-## How to make an Configuration file?
+## How to make a Configuration file?
 [Here is an example](https://github.com/cooperspencer/gickup/blob/main/conf.example.yml)

 ## How to run the Binary version